Nathan22Miles/SileLectionary/README.md

 # Installing the Lectionary Tool

-1. Download ... and unzip the file into its own directory.
+1. Download https://goo.gl/GPfJsV and unzip the file into its own directory.
 2. Run LuaFowWindows*.exe to install Lua for Windows.
-  1. Install it in the directory c:\Lua\5.1 (!!!
-Not the default directory that the installer suggests) Lua is the primary language that SILE is written in.

 # Creating a Lectionary Project in Paratext